Jordan094/Sunderland-Supporters-Quiz/README.md

 * To easily play the game on any device they chose.
 * To understand the purpose of the website and what is on offer to them as a user.
 * To see contact details to reach the website owner.
-* To have access to links to visit extenal pages such as the official clubs website.
 * Be able to view the instructions of how to play the game

 ## Frequent User Goals